Today the Pole Barn Guru discusses rebuilding on an existing concrete foundation with dry set brackets, unfinished work, and proper engineering.

 One additional question on this: The previous machine shed had a sole plate on the foundation.
 Would you normally use a sole plate in a situation like this as well or just attach directly to the concrete?
 What’s the advantage of using a sole plate?
 If I were to use a sole plate and anchored it to the foundation, and then put the posts on top of the sole pate, how would you recommend attach them to the sole plate?

 DEAR MICHAEL: Regardless of design solution chosen, it would prudent to have your existing foundation reviewed by a competent local engineer for adequacy.
 In many areas frost depths are deeper than your foundation, rendering it unable to be reused.
-Provided your concrete has sufficient depth and strength, a post frame building can easily be mounted to it using dry set anchors (https://www.hansenpolebuildings.com/2014/12/dry-set-column-anchors/).
+There are dry set brackets designed for attaching post frame building columns to existing concrete, however our third party engineers will no longer certify them for use as they will not resist moment (bending) loads.
+Provided your concrete has sufficient depth and strength, you might be able to have an engineer of your choice specify a connection of columns to concrete.

 Bracket manufacturer shows anchors mounted directly to concrete walls and I would imagine this achieves best possible connection without creation of additional hinge points due to sill plate thickness.
-Sill plate still in place upon top of existing concrete wall, then I would recommend it being cut away where brackets will be located.
+Sill plate still in place upon top of existing concrete wall, then I would recommend your foundation engineer specifying it being cut away where brackets will be located.

 DEAR POLE BARN GURU: I had contacted you before regarding a kit but decided I didn’t want to get into a project that big.
 I contracted with a local builder from Idaho Falls, Idaho to build my building in Afton, Wyoming.
 He seems to have disappeared after setting the posts and framing in the wall girts.
 Since he builds very similar to your kits I thought I might inquire to see if you could sell me a partial kit.
 What I have is 6×6 posts on 12 foot centers and as I already said, they are framed in with 2×6 girts.